 So what does EV charging do for retail stores besides let people plug in?
-Many people drive and park for their retail shopping trips — so many that the number of cars in lots is being used to predict market performance for retail companies.
+Many people drive and park for their retail shopping trips—so many that the number of cars in parking lots is being used to predict market performance for retail companies.
 EV drivers obviously need to park, too, and they prefer to do it where they can charge.
 As EV market share keeps growing, EV charging will become a key investment for retailers that want to attract EV drivers.

 2. Increase customer spend

-Charging not only attracts customers but can also increase the amount of time and money they spend in a store.
+Charging not only attracts customers and keeps them around longer, but can also increase the amount of time and money they spend in a store.
 One major retailer found that shoppers spent about a dollar for every minute they were in the store.
-By adding EV charging, the retailer tripled customers' time in their store and, at the same time, tripled customer spend.
+By adding EV charging, the retailer tripled time in store and, as a result, tripled customer spend.
 Now that’s a good deal.

 3. Put your store on the map

-EV charging also puts stores on the map — literally.
-EV drivers rely on EV charging apps to quickly find places where they can charge, including retail stores that offer charging.
+EV charging also puts stores on the map—literally.
+EV drivers rely on EV charging apps like ChargePoint’s mobile app to quickly find places where they can charge.
+When drivers look for places to charge in our app, they can easily find retail stores that offer charging for their vehicles.
 Because EV drivers tend to charge their cars while they shop, having charging available can convince drivers to choose a store over a competitor’s location.